horserun/gitskills/README.md

-create a branck is quick
+create a branck is quick this is added by yzma

 # gitskills